wacv-23/TVLAD/README.md

 ## Installation
 We test this repo with Python 3.8, PyTorch 1.9.0, and CUDA 10.2.
-But it should be runnable with recent PyTorch versions (Pytorch >=1.0.0).
+However, it should be runnable with recent PyTorch versions (Pytorch >=1.1.0).
 ```shell
 python setup.py develop
 ```